ajhc/demo-cortex-m3/README.md

     $ ./configure
     $ make
     $ sudo make install

+### How to build

+    $ git clone git://github.com/ajhc/demo-cortex-m3.git
-    $ cd ../stbee-mini/
+    $ cd demo-cortex-m3/stbee-mini/
     $ make

 ### Writing to flash

-Press and release the reset switch while holding down the switch user.
+Press and release the reset switch while holding down the user switch.
-Then release the switch user.
+Then release the user switch.
 The hardware will boot with DFU download mode.

 Run below command on Linux box to flash program.

     $ make write2stbeemini

+Press and release the reset switch to boot with normal mode.

 ## Original source code